International Graduate Admission

 C. Tell about an experience from within the last three years when you went beyond what was expected of you.

 3. Official Transcripts.
-Forward to our office the official transcripts from all the colleges and universities you have attended.
+Forward to our office transcripts from all the colleges and universities you have attended.
 Beginning Fall 2014, applicants will be required to have obtained at least the equivalent of a 3.0 undergraduate cumulative grade point average (GPA) on a 4.0 scale.
 Applicants with a GPA of less than 3.0 will be considered; but they must address this issue and their plans for growth and future success in their personal statement.
 Note: If all of your education so far has been completed outside of the U.S., forward only copies of your transcripts, as you will be required to submit an official course-by-course evaluation as well (below).

 4. External Credential Evaluation.
 Submit an official course-by-course evaluation of foreign transcripts by WES (World Education Services) or ECE (Educational Credential Evaluators).
 This must be sent directly to North Central College by WES or ECE to be considered official.